bristlemouth/bm_core/docs/api/services.md

 Outbound requests each should have a unique ID, callback, and timeout.
 If the request times out, the service request handler will invoke the callback with a "fail".
 If the request is successful, the service request handler will invoke the callback with a "success".

+When a service request is made, the request data will be sent to the service on the topic `node_id/service ID/req`, the topic that the recipient should be subscribed to.
+This topic will then appear in the requesters's publication list.
+Likewise, the requester will subscribe to the topic `node_id/service ID/rep` to receive the response.
+This topic will appear in the requester's subscription list.

 ### Sending Service Requests